 The shell competition process can turn aggressive.
 If so, hermit crabs will need to be separated.

 Are Hermit Crabs Aggressive or Docile?

-Hermit crabs are regarded as docile animals.
-They will rarely attack without provocation.
-Even then, hermit crabs prefer to avoid confrontation, preferring to hide in their shell to becoming embroiled in conflict.
+Hermit crabs will rarely attack without provocation.
+Even then, they prefer to avoid confrontation, preferring to hide in their shell to becoming embroiled in conflict.

 This does not mean that hermit crabs are weak.
 They have pincers and know how to use them.
 If a hermit crab pinches you, you will know about it.
 This means that they may also end up hurting each other.